 I graduated twice from Concordia University with a BFA in Studio Arts and an Italian minor, and a BA in Honours Public History.
 In 2019, I completed my masters in Public History at Carleton University.
 My research project, The Yellow Line: Italo-Canadian Oral Histories from Montreal's Backyards and Schoolyards, was an archival photo, installation, and oral history pop-up exhibit, presented at the Casa d’Italia in March 2019.

-Since 2019, I have been a contract teacher in the department of History and Classics at Dawson College.
-As a freelancer, I am always looking for opportunities to collaborate and engage in public history work through museums, archives, and organizations that value innovative, interactive, diverse, and meaningful engagements with history, culture, and heritage.
-My latest project is an oral history cookbook on the stories and recipes of Montreal's molisani, Dalla valigia alla tavola: A journey through Molisan culinary heritage, which I completed in collaboration with the Federazione delle associazioni molisane del Quebec, photographer and artist Vee Di Gregorio, chef Joseph D'Alleva, and pastry chef Erica Marsillo.
+My latest project was an oral history cookbook on the stories and recipes of Montreal's molisani, Dalla valigia alla tavola: A journey through Molisan culinary heritage, which I completed in collaboration with the Federazione delle associazioni molisane del Quebec, photographer and artist Vee Di Gregorio, chef Joseph D'Alleva, and pastry chef Erica Marsillo.